-Discover Etosha's Newest Camp
+Discover Etosha's Remote Camp

-In the morning you drive to Olifantsrus, Etosha’s newest camp is situated in the wilder and more remote western section of the park.
+In the morning you drive to Olifantsrus, this campsite is situated in the wilder and more remote western section of the park.
 The drive itself should take about two hours, but could take a lot longer as you’re bound to have plenty of exciting sightings along the way.
 At the camp there’s an excellent hide which is built up on stilts and overlooks a waterhole that has become particularly popular for elephant sightings.
 Spend the night at Olifantsrus Camp on a self-catering basis.

 From Etosha you'll journey north right up to Namibia’s border with Angola (the drive takes around four hours).
 For the next two days you’ll be staying in a wonderfully peaceful campsite, with huge shady trees and views out over the Kunene River.

 In the afternoon, once you've had time to rest, take a drive to the Ruacana Falls.
 Although first check to see that the falls are flowing; they’re at their most impressive between February and May.
 You'll stay overnight at Kunene River Lodge Campsite on a self-catering basis.